When you have chronic obstructive pulmonary disease, or COPD, your usual symptoms might become worse rather quickly -- or you may even get new ones.

 - Fever.
 A higher temperature could be a sign of infection and an oncoming flare-up.

-You should call your doctor at once if you or a loved one with COPD are showing symptoms of a flare-up.
+You should call your doctor right away if you or a loved one with COPD is showing symptoms of a flare-up.

 When to Get Emergency Care